OUR HISTORY

 Program Management Consultant

-Pamela brings more than twenty years of executive and fundraising experience for SF Bay Area nonprofits of varying sizes and missions with budgets ranging from under $1 million to over $15 million.
+Pamela brings more than twenty years of executive and fundraising experience with SF Bay Area nonprofits of varying sizes and missions, with budgets ranging from under $1 million to over $15 million.

 Lisa Cooper